 There can be chains of dependencies between particular variables and the key financial instruments.

 The simulation output data is available for analysis.

 We would like to further develop the analyses on how variables, i.e., user assumptions, independent and otherwise, affects project cost, risk and value, and order all input variables based on how much they effect output.
 We would like to investigate how multivariate methods and perhaps machine learning methods that can be used and tailored to determine the correlation between inbound variables and the major dependent variables in our stochastic drug project models.
 With basic sensitivity analysis, a huge number of simulation iterations are needed to generate a converging result.
 The number of iterations has to increase with increasing number of variables in the model.
-We want to investigate other methods of analyzing the effect, without necessarily increasing the number of simulation iterations.
+We want to investigate other methods of analysing the effect, without necessarily increasing the number of simulation iterations.